 According to Professor Simo Parpola of the University of Helsinki, the Assyrian

-Tree of Life (left), which was depicted on palace walls in Northern Iraq, is the direct
+Tree of Life (right), which was depicted on palace walls in Northern Iraq, is the direct

 ancestor of the Jewish Tree of Life.
 He regards this diagram as a Family Tree of the

 major Assyrian Gods, and the Hebrew names given to Sefiroth on the Tree are direct